Clock icon

 Pet Nutrition Counselling

 Feeding guidelines on pet food bags are often overestimates, calibrated for average activity levels.
-An active dog covering Huron Natural Area on weekends has very different caloric needs than a sedentary indoor cat.
+An active dog covering the Grand River Trails on weekends has very different caloric needs than a sedentary indoor cat.
 We'll give you a number that fits your specific pet.

 When to book a nutrition consultation